 What do we mean when we talk about achieving the "American Dream"?

-Who is we?
 And how did we come up with those ideas?
-Is the dream still relevant today?
-Those are all questions we’re exploring in conversations with Oregonians leading up to the November 2016 election.
-We’ve been gathering survey responses and talking with people on Think Out Loud to get a variety of perspectives on the “American Dream.”
+How does the Dream resonate today?
+Those are all questions we're exploring in conversations with Oregonians leading up to the November 2016 election.
+Since August, we've gathered survey responses and talked with people on Think Out Loud to get a diversity of perspectives on the "American Dream."